The Rise of the Meritocracy: Chapter Five: Status of the Worker

 No society is completely stable.
 There was an age when merit was important and the distance between classes became wider.
 The upper classes were proud and did not have sympathy for those they governed.
 Meanwhile the lower classes experienced difficulties and saw themselves as "dunces" who could turn into bad citizens or bad technicians.

 The schools of the upper classes tried to teach humility, and a mythos around sport, the "mythos of muscularity", was created in the education of the lower classes.
 Some of the latter became sports professionals, but the majority became TV-watching sport fans.
 The lower classes grew to esteem physical achievement, whereas the narrator and the upper classes value mental achievement.

 Another solution was to make psychological treatment free to help people fulfil their own potential.
 The idea spread that the lower classes' children could be successful.
 Machines replaced unskilled men.
 Therefore a third of all adults were unemployed and became servants.

 Chapter Six: Fall of the Labour movement

 Religion had to change.
 Christianity kept the idea of equality of opportunity, but constructed a world of ambition.
 As for the political field, the selection of clever people was substituted for elections.
 No-one responded to the appeal of "labour".
 "Worker" became a discredited word and was replaced by "technician" instead.
-Cleverness became the quality required for a union leader.
+A highly educated (elite) cadre became required for union leaders.
 The socialists agreed with the new system and instead populists acted for the technicians.